What is 3D printing?•

 Our 3D printers use ParaLED technology which consists of an array of LED bulbs that project light through a layer of LCD in a parallel manner to ensure that each resin layer receives an equal amount of UV lighting during the printing process.

-We have patented and developed our own ParaLED technology and have since upgraded to a new 2.0 version to improve print quality and efficiency of 3D models produced by our latest printers.
+We have patented and developed our own ParaLED technology and have since upgraded to a new 2.0 version to improve print quality and efficiency of 3D printed models produced by our latest printers.